Domm98/Social-media-website/README.md

-Instructions for running my website.
+Instructions for running this social media mock-up:

 - In order to run the site, firstly you must enter the test folder, then the bin folder, and type 'source activate' to start flask.